junya0318/Team-Paper/README.md

 ## Notes

-- `legacy/` contains the original files we extracted for reference.
 - This is **not** a full reproduction of the original training pipeline yet;
   it is the “minimum refactor” you can present in the final report.